-It is no coincidence that womyn find such acceptance, welcome and warmth.
-I have set a conscious intention in my work in Daughters of the Goddess, as well as in all the work I do as a Hawaiian daughter and High Priestess.
+It is no coincidence that womyn and girls find such acceptance, welcome and warmth.
+I have set a conscious intention in my work in Daughters of the Goddess, as well as in all the work I do as a Hawaiian Kahuna and daughter, and High Priestess.

-I also share and pass this Aloha energy to the womyn I teach in other parts of the country.
-I have seen and been touched deeply by the faces and spirits of the womyn I "teach" Aloha to in DG, as well as the sisters in my workshops around the country.
+I also share and pass this Aloha energy to the womyn and girls I teach in other parts of the country.
+I have seen and been touched deeply by the faces and spirits of the womyn and girls I "teach" Aloha to in DG, as well as the sisters in my workshops around the country.
 I see how deeply the Aloha spirit opens hearts and souls to the Goddess.
-I share my Aloha through a hug, Hula, a chant, making leis....Through Aloha the hearts open, healing happens, unconditional love manifests and we tap in to Womyn power in it's purest and rawest form.
+I share my Aloha through a hug, Hula, a chant, making leis....Through Aloha the hearts open, healing happens, unconditional love manifests and we tap in to Womyn power, gilr power, in it's purest and rawest form.

 In our Hawaiian culture, unconditional giving, hospitality, and community spirit are primary.
 For example, a Hawaiian child is taught to take off shoes before entering anyone's home.
 This is a way of honoring our hale/home(pronounced haw-lay), a way of leaving the negative and physical energies we collect on our shoes outside of homes and creating the sacred entrance between the outer and inner sanctuary.